Are there apps to help my kid get ready for kindergarten?

 There is no shortage of apps geared for pre-K kids heading into their first year of school.
 The trick is finding high-quality educational programs that help build important literacy, math, and concentration skills and using them with your kid to model engaged thinking and lifelong learning.

 Here are a few to consider:

-Based on the famed PBS show, this app exposes your child to a robust vocabulary.
+This app exposes your child to a robust vocabulary.
+Kids can choose to have a book read aloud to them or to read the book themselves.
 Discuss the text before, during, and after reading to help build comprehension and prediction skills.

 - Letter School

 Pencils, crayons, and markers are always good for developing the fine motor skills needed to write, but this app is a great way to encourage correct letter and number formation.

 With a charming cast of creatures and an ever-growing collection of regularly updated vocabulary words, Endless Alphabet helps foster letter recognition and phonics.

 Practice with this fast-paced memory game can help your child build focus -- a great skill to have when they're surrounded by the commotion commonly found in the classroom.